Auto-DL/Auto-DL/README.md

 ## User Guidelines

 The [Docs](https://auto-dl.readthedocs.io/en/latest/index.html) are the perfect place for you to start getting used to Auto-DL

+## Hactoberfest Guidelines

+* If an issue is not "assigned," you can assume that no one is working on it (may NOT be true).
+So to be sure, you can ask the following:

+  * Can I take this up?
+  * Also, mention a rough deadline until which you plan to fix the issue
+  * (Optionally) Potential fixes
+DO NOT CREATE a pull request FIRST if someone else is working on it then your efforts might be wasted.
+Claiming doable and unclaimed issues should be the priority

+* Conventional commits in the PR title are a must

+* For frontend, while creating a pull request attach a screenshot of the change

+* Last but not least, one pull request to fix a typo is fine, but 5 pull requests to remove a stray whitespace is not. [reference](https://hacktoberfest.digitalocean.com/resources/qualitystandards)

 ## Developer Guidelines